 - Diary of Key Dates

 - Studying at Massey University

 Types of Massey University Credit That May Be Awarded

-1. Recognition of prior formal and informal learning may be awarded as credit to a programme of study or awarded as credit to a micro-credential.
+1. Recognition of prior formal and informal learning may be awarded as credit to a programme of study or awarded as credit to, or from, a micro-credential.

-2. Recognition of prior formal and informal learning may also be used to grant entry into a programme of study at either undergraduate or postgraduate level, see Admission with Equivalent Status Regulations and the regulations for the qualification involved.
+2 Recognition of prior formal and informal learning may also be used to grant entry into a programme of study at either pre-degree, undergraduate or postgraduate level, see Admission Regulations and the regulations for the qualification involved.

 3. Any credit awarded under these regulations will be calculated based on the prior learning as a proportion of the full-time workload of study at the institution from which prior learning was achieved.